Aspidelaps lubricus: Venom

-Although A. lubricus has been kept in captivity, there is still little known information on the venom itself.
-There has been no information given about the toxicity or the composition of the venom.
-However, the venom has been noted as similar to that of the genus Naja, which contains all of the species of snakes known as true cobras.
+Although Aspidelaps lubricus has been kept in captivity, there is still little available information on the venom and its clinical effect.
+A study analyzing the venom suggests a composition similar to other elapids such as species of the genus Naja (known as true cobras).
 When venom has been taken in captivity, it yields around 27–71 mg of wet venom.
 The average yield is around 55 mg and is about 28% solid material.
 Previous studies have shown that in rats, this snake's venom caused neurological symptoms, which escalated into respiratory failure and eventually death.

-Human fatalities have been recorded from bites by A. lubricus.

-Recently, a 44-year-old man was bitten twice by this species, which was kept in captivity, one hour after the bite he developed vomiting, respiratory failure (requiring mechanical ventilation), paralysis of the bulbar muscles and upper limbs, with retention of the voluntary motor control in the lower limbs.
+Few reports concerning A. lubricus bites to humans are documented and report different effects ranging from no symptoms (possible bites without envenoming), mild symptoms to severe neurological signs and fatal outcome.
+The effect of the venom might depend on variations in intra-specific venom composition, amount of venom administered and patient body weight.
+In a case reported in 2019, a 44-year-old man was bitten twice by this species, which was being kept in captivity.
+One hour after the bite, he developed vomiting, respiratory failure (requiring mechanical ventilation), paralysis of the bulbar muscles and upper limbs, with retention of the voluntary motor control in the lower limbs.
 After treatment, paralysis and respiratory failure resolved in 12 hours.
-No antivenom is currently available for this species.
+No antivenom or established clinical management protocol is currently available for this species, and timely access to assisted ventilation is limited in many regions in southern Africa.